 I don’t know.
 I just keep asking the questions, but no one seems to have any answers.

-And how come, despite the fact that we live in a democracy, we are powerless to do anything about it?
+And here’s the weirdest one of all: how come, despite the fact that we live in a democracy, we are powerless to do anything about it?
 What else does democracy mean if it’s not that we, the people, have the power?
 Or is it the case that, actually, this so-called democracy is just a front and that some other system is at work?

 Check out the word “oligarchy” in your dictionary if you want a proper definition of the political system under which we actually labour.

 It’s from the Greek, and it means rule by the few.